heidre/projectDesign/README.md

 ## Instructions

-1. Install the extension through Chrome.
+1. Install the ExposéMoi extension through Google Chrome.
 2. Open the extension by clicking the pop-up on the top right-hand corner of the browser toolbar.
-3. Click the "ExposeMoi" button and wait for the page to load results.
-This button will highlight the passive phrases in the webpage and list the total instances in the pop-up menu after "total".
+3. Click the "ExposéMoi" button and wait for the page to load results.
+This button will highlight the passive phrases in the webpage and list the total instances in the pop-up menu after "total."
 4. The extension will automatically output a percentage for passive occurrences per sencentence in the article.
-7 instances within 7 sentences will produce a 100% rating, and so forth.
+For example, seven instances within seven sentences will produce a 100% rating, and so forth.
 5. Finally, click "Tweet Score."
-This button will redirect you to a separate tab with a pre-generated tweet that lists the score and url of the page you have just rated.
+This button will redirect you to a separate tab with a pre-generated tweet that lists the score and the URL of the page you have just rated.

 A few notes:
 1. The extension will only work if the steps are followed in this given order.
-2. As there is no "reset" button, the page must be refreshed in order to begin again.
+2. As there is no "Reset" button, the page must be refreshed in order to begin again.
 3. If the pop-up is closed before completing all the steps, re-opening it and continuing on to the next step will not work.
 You must refresh the page and begin from the first step again.

 ## Dependencies

-The current version of ExposéMoi operates as a chrome extension exclusively.
-Extending it to other platforms like Explorer and Firefox is in progress.
+The current version of ExposéMoi operates as a Google Chrome extension exclusively.
+Extending it to other platforms like Explorer and Firefox is being planned.

+Tested on a Windows 10 Home operating system using the Google Chrome web browser.

-## ExposéMoi in Action!
+## Process Documentation: ExposéMoi in Action!

 We ran our plugin on Wikipedia's "English Passive Voice" article.

 ![ExposéMoi in Action!](https://github.com/heidre/projectDesign/documentation/ExposeMoi.png)

-## Audience

-While journalists, news readers, and the general public are our primary audience, our project could also be a pedagogical tool for use in teaching composition.
-Teachers could use this plugin as a tool to teach elements of clear and effective writing, rhetorical analysis, paraphrasing, summarizing, and revision.

-## Process Documentation

-any remarks about process documentation (recordings, notes, screen grabs, bug reports, feature requests) you've included

 ## History